Jada Young '13 (Black Studies)

 “It has become a diverse, community-building, ally-building event,” said Winn.
 “I’ve watched it grow – students of all backgrounds are a part of it.”

 Thus, Black Solidarity Day observations were moved to the Praise Family Life Center in Kingston, N.Y., several years ago.
-Here, an excerpt from “A Day of Absence” is performed each year, and participants have the opportunity to engage in workshops on a variety of subjects (health, social issues, leadership and specially selected topics, to name a few) and listen to keynote speakers secured by Black Student Union organizers.
+An excerpt from “A Day of Absence” was performed each year, and participants had the opportunity to engage in workshops on a variety of subjects (health, social issues, leadership and specially selected topics, to name a few) and listen to keynote speakers secured by Black Student Union organizers.
+The observance continues to occur each year, but it now moves around the region.

 Black Solidarity Day has traditionally taken place the day before Election Day, Winn said, because in years past, before advances in communication technology, this was one of the only ways for the black community to convene before election time and share with each other the issues that mattered to them and which candidates they would be supporting or not supporting.